luxtorpeda-dev/luxtorpeda/README.md

 Arch

        $ sudo pacman -S openssl rust

-0b.
-As well, ensure that Godot is downloaded.
-Currently, 3.5.1 is in use.

 1. Close Steam.
 2. Clone the repository, then use makefile to trigger `cargo build` and install: